laslopaul/k8s-on-vagrant/ansible/roles/client_tools/README.md

 ## Requirements

-This role should be run on Ansible host.
+This role should be run on Ansible host (see example playbook).

 ## Role Variables